 - GwE follows the host authority (Gwynedd Council) operating rules, which details how decisions need to be made and the procedures to be followed to ensure they are efficient, transparent and available to local people.

 - The GwE Inter Authority Agreement have agreed to the following principles of good governance:

 - o Openness and Trust

 - Commitment and Drive

 - Skills and Creativity

 - Effective Relationships

 - Developing and Adaptive

-- o Reputation and Standing
+- Reputation and Standing

 - Reasonableness of Decision Making

 - Necessary Consents

 - Members and Officers' Commitments

 - The voting members of the GwE Joint Committee are governed by the Code of Conduct of their relevant Council.
 The Codes of Conduct for Councillors and employees within the Constitution of the host authority are built upon the principles of openness, transparency and honesty.

-- As part of the Regional Business Plan, the following service and personal values are embedded

-within the service and have been set to enable the service to achieve the vision & objectives for
+- GwE have worked with DARPL to amend the service's Vision and Values during the year.
+As part of the Regional Business Plan, the following service and personal values are embedded within the service and have been set to enable the service to achieve the vision and objectives for delivery.

-delivery.
 These include:

-- o Respect;
+- Respect;

 - Trust;

 - Wellbeing;

 - Innovate and inspire;

 - Support and collaborate;

-- Cymru a'r Gymraeg
+- o Cymru a'r Gymraeg

+- Staff are expected to demonstrate the highest standards of the service behaviors and values.

 - GwE, supported by the host authority, has procedures in place to ensure the Joint Committee meetings are conducted effectively and decision making is effective.

-- All meetings of the Joint Committee during 2022/23 have been held virtually via Zoom.
+- All meetings of the Joint Committee during 2023/24 have been held virtually via Zoom.
 Guidance has been produced for Members in relation to Attending Virtual Meetings.